Skip to main content

 Drinking water information

 In 2021 and 2022, EGLE sampled drinking water wells in the vicinity of the former Anderson Landfill due to a large dewatering operation occurring nearby and the potential at the time of the landfill containing PFAS.
-All drinking water well tests were non-detect except for the Oak Trail drinking water well at Maybury State Park, which was taken off-line by the DNR.
-In addition, in January 2025 EGLE sampled one well at the Maybury Farm that is on land leased from the DNR; that result was non-detect.
-Two other drinking water wells at the farm that had been taken offline in the winter will be sampled by EGLE in the spring of 2025.
+All drinking water well tests were non-detect except for the Oak Trail drinking water well at Maybury State Park, which has been shut off by the DNR.
+In addition, in 2025 EGLE sampled three drinking water wells at the Maybury Farm that is on land leased from the DNR.
+The analytical results were non-detect.